-As you learn Spanish, imperfect conjugations are bound to come up.
+As you learn Spanish, the imperfect Spanish conjugation is bound to come up.
 Learn how to handle them and improve your Spanish grammar knowledge in this post by Fairfax, CA tutor Jason N...

 As you probably already know, conjugation is crucial to learning Spanish!
 As we get to this fourth post in my conjugation series, you may be pleasantly surprised when you realize that it’s all about mastering patterns and formulas!